-Hardening off plants that you started indoors the easy ways is different from the traditional method where you bring plants out on a nice and sunny day for 2 hours, then bring them back in, repeat that the next day for 4 hours and bring them in again.
-Adding a couple of hours each day it takes 7 -10 days till plants are hardened off enough to be outside all day.
+Hardening off seedlings that you started indoors the easy ways is different from the traditional method where you bring plants out on a nice and sunny day for 2 hours, then bring them back in, repeat that the next day for 4 hours and bring them in again.
+Adding a couple of hours each day, it takes 7 -10 days till plants are hardened off enough to be outside all day.

 That’s a lot of work!